 - Invisible-In-Canal (IIC) hearing aids are 100% invisible when worn.
 This hearing aid sits deep within your ear canal ensuring the sound travels quickly and accurately to your eardrum.

-- Lyric Extended Wear hearing aids are completly invisible you wear them 24/7, visit our Lyric page for more details.
+- Lyric Extended Wear hearing aids are completly invisible and are worn 24/7.
+Click here to learn more about Lyric hearing aids by Phonak for more details.

 How do we hear?